cnti-testcatalog/testsuite/tools/ephemeral_env/README.md

 ## Ephemeral Development Environment

-The Ephemeral Developement Environment is a developer environment that allows the user to contribute to the cnf-conformance project without having crystall lang installed on the developer's host machine.
-The enviroment consists of a docker container which has the correct version of crystal lang for cnf-conformance development installed.
+The Ephemeral Developement Environment is a developer environment that allows the user to contribute to the cnf-testsuite project without having crystall lang installed on the developer's host machine.
+The enviroment consists of a docker container which has the correct version of crystal lang for cnf-testsuite development installed.

 The enviroment is designed to be seamless and invisible to the developer.
 It takes the regular crystal commands and passes them into the docker environment.
-It also has intelligent integration with the cnf-conformance binary.
+It also has intelligent integration with the cnf-testsuite binary.

 ## Quickstart